Royal Star and Garter Home, Richmond

-The Royal Star & Garter Homes, the charitable trust running the home, announced in 2011 that it would be selling the building as it did not now meet modern requirements and could not be easily or economically upgraded.
-The building, which is Grade II listed, was sold in April 2013 for £50 million to a housing developer, London Square, which has restored and converted the building into apartments.
+Royal Star & Garter, the charitable trust running the home, announced in 2011 that it would be selling the building as it did not now meet modern requirements and could not be easily or economically upgraded.
+The building, which is Grade II listed, was sold in April 2013 for £50 million to a housing developer, London Square, which has restored the building and converted it into apartments.

 The trust opened a new 60-room home in Solihull in the West Midlands in 2008 and the remaining residents at the Richmond home moved in 2013 to a new purpose-built 63-room building in Upper Brighton Road, Surbiton, in the Royal Borough of Kingston upon Thames.
 A third home has now opened in High Wycombe, Buckinghamshire.
-The possibility of opening a fourth home is also under consideration, and funds have been set aside for this purpose.
+The possibility of opening a fourth home is also under consideration, and funds were set aside for this purpose.

 History

 The site is the location of the former Star and Garter Hotel, which closed in 1906.
 The building was used as a military hospital, known as the Star and Garter Home for Disabled Sailors and Soldiers, during World War I.